Fossa Method

 9. Authority does not replace mechanism

-If the mechanism cannot be explained, authority alone does not make the explanation correct.
+If a mechanism cannot be explained, authority does not make the explanation correct.

 10. Respect the object of study